wefreeminds/cryptoisrealV2/README.md

-# crypto-vue
+# Crypto IS Real

-> A Vue project for cryptocurrency graph visualizations
+> A Vue project for cryptocurrency graph visualizations with intentions of adding AI

 ## Build Setup